arian-askari/SOLID/docs/readme.md

 ## Figure of SOLID's pipeline
 <img src="./imgs/SOLID_pipeline.svg">

 SOLID introduces a new way to create and use dialog seeds for generating intent-aware dialogs illustrated in above figure.
 It begins with generating entity types, names, and attributes.
 This allows SOLID to make detailed background documents and questions.
-These elements help generate deeper and more varied dialogs, making the most of what large language models (LLMs) offer.
+These elements help generate deeper and more varied dialogs, making the most of what LLMs offer.

 ### Step 1: Seed Generation